nmc-costa/HIcode/README.md

 © 2021 nmc-costa.
-All Rights Reserved. “simplifyhit”™ is a trademark of nmc-costa.
+All Rights Reserved. simplifyhit™ is a trademark of nmc-costa.

 # 🚀 HIcode: Halfway Integration for Seamless Code Management and Collaboration